-People’s everyday fears threaten the fabric of civilized society in the genially quirky but strained Canadian comedy “A Problem With Fear."
-Gary Burns’ follow-up to his equally distinctive “waydowntown” mines many of the same comedic shafts of urban paranoia, but obvious script and more ambitious tech package expose thinness of conceit.
+People’s everyday fears threaten the fabric of civilized society in the genially quirky but strained Canadian comedy “A Problem With Fear.”
+Alberta-based helmer Gary Burns’ follow-up to his equally distinctive “waydowntown” mines many of the same comedic shafts of urban paranoia, but obvious script and more ambitious tech package expose fundamental thinness of conceit.
 Nevertheless, previous pic did modest biz on critical huzzahs Stateside, which could pave the way for an arthouse appearance and some finite shelf life for this problematic production.